paulsammut/RoboDolf/readme.md

 SeaCycle catamaran platform.
 It has a LiFePo4 battery bank powering two modified electric thrusters in a differential thrust configuration.
-It has two communication radio systems, a long range 900 MHz radio for basic telemetry and a 2.4GHz 802.11 link for a full data link.
+It has two communication radio systems, a long range 900 MHz radio for basic telemetry and a 2.4GHz 802.11 link for a full data/video link.
 The vehicle can operate under 3 different modes.
-A manned mode with an operator on-board controlling the vehicle with an xbox controller, under shore remote mode and under autonomous mode.
+A manned mode with an operator on-board controlling the vehicle with an xbox controller; under shore remote mode; and under autonomous mode.
 The vehicle has a host of instruments and sensors along with 4 actuated instrument pods that can be automatically raised and lowered into the water.
 The vehicle and field OPS systems where shipped to a remote atoll off the coast of Belize